microsoft/PowerPlatformConnectors/independent-publisher-connectors/readme.md

 maintainer(s) and the Microsoft Connector Certification Team to allow community development of the connector prior to certification and deployment of a version.
 Click here to read through the Independent Publisher Connector Manifesto.

+## Best Practices for Submission
+- You can only submit one connector per PR.
+This ensures that our validation process runs smoothly.
+- Please add an email to the support email section.
+This is in case we need to reach out to you!
+- Please make sure to fill in the privacy policy parameter with the privacy policy for the end service.
+- Please make sure that your operation descriptions are detailed.
+This ensures that the user can understand your operation.

 ## Contributing to this Directory

 1. Create a fork to the ```independent-publisher-connectors directory``` and create your connector in the fork.

 2. Submit a pull request to the ```dev``` branch.
 Ensure that the following files are included: apiProperities.json, apiDefinition.swagger.json, and readme.md.
+You can find a sample of a readme.md file [here](https://github.com/microsoft/PowerPlatformConnectors/blob/dev/custom-connectors/AzureKeyVault/Readme.md).
 Fill out the checkbox to acknowledge that you’ve tested this connector.

 3. Validation processes: The swagger verification and breaking change validation process will automatically run and leave comments.
 Please address any requested changes by updating the connector.